 Payday teaches kids how to budget for expenses and save for emergencies.

-No, you can’t buy them on Amazon but you can make it a tie in.
-If your kid really loves Frozen, you can buy them the movie and include with it a certificate for one (or more) shares of Disney stock.
+You can’t buy them on Amazon, but you can make it a tie-in.
+If your kid loves Frozen, you can buy them the movie and include a certificate for one (or more) shares of Disney stock.

-You can explain what a stock is, how owning stock will make you money over time, buy and hold, what makes a company attractive or not to investors, etc depending on the age of the child.
+You can explain what a stock is, how owning stock will make you money over time, buy and hold, what makes a company attractive or not to investors, etc., depending on the child’s age.

 A 529 Plan